SimonHarte/SpartanGrid/Documentation.md

 .grid-col-clear([column-count]);
 ```

+> If your project only consists of layouts and you never use classes like `.grid-span-xx` you don't even have to use `.grid-generate()`.

 #### `grid-col-set`

 Generate a namespaced class `.[col-name]` as direct child of `.g-row`.
 Note that `[offset]` and `[reorder]` are optional parameters